 Lincoln LN 25 Innershield

-The Lincoln Innershield process is a welding process commonly used on outdoor construction sites.
-The so-called Innershield wire is supplied on a standard basket or ring coil and can be welded without inert gas.
+The Lincoln Innershield process is a welding process that is often used on outdoor construction sites.
+The so-called Innershield wire is supplied on a standard basket or ring spool and can be welded without inert gas.

-Weather and wind conditions can almost not harm this wire.
+Weather and wind conditions have virtually no effect on this wire.

 Innershield insert

-Modern bridge construction, steel hydraulic engineering, shipyards and track construction, are increasingly turning to the Innershield process on construction sites, as it can replace the stick electrode and offer enormous savings potential.
-Shielding gas is not required for this welding process, so that it is often referred to as flux cored wire without shielding gas.
-As soon as welding is carried out in the open, this system is justified.
+Modern bridge construction, hydraulic steel construction, shipyards and track construction are increasingly using the Innershield process on construction sites, as it can replace the stick electrode and offer enormous savings potential.
+Shielding gas is not required for this welding process, which is why it is often referred to as gas-shielded cored wire.
+This system can be used as soon as welding is carried out outdoors.
 More and more welding companies around the world are turning to this process, even though it was developed almost 80 years ago.

 Innershield (LN 25) 1

-Innershield wire, or flux cored wire without inert gas, contains a powder filling (arc stabilizer) in a small metal tube.
-The powder contains the alloying elements and arc stabilizers to be able to generate an arc without inert gas.
-The metal tube is melted in the arc and causes the weld seam to be filled with filler metal.
+Innershield wire or gas-shielded cored wire contains a powder filling (arc stabilizer) in a metal tube.
+The powder contains the alloying elements and arc stabilizers to produce an arc without shielding gas.
+The metal tube is melted in the arc and causes the weld seam to be filled with filler material.

 Economic efficiency

-A major advantage of gas-shielded flux-cored welding over stick electrodes is that the wire is on a so-called “continuous spool” weighing approx. 11 kg.
-In contrast to electric manual welding, welding can be carried out without interruption, as the pause times for changing the stick electrodes are eliminated.
-Transport costs for argon gas cylinders, which are classified as hazardous goods, are eliminated.
+A major advantage of gas-shielded flux-cored wire welding compared to stick electrode welding is that the wire is on a so-called "endless spool" weighing approx. 11 kg.
+In contrast to manual metal arc welding, welding can be carried out continuously as there are no breaks for changing the stick electrode.
+There is no need to transport argon gas cylinders, which are classified as hazardous goods.

 Innershield (LN 25) 2

-An Innershield system combination consists of a welding inverter e.g. Lincoln Flextec 350, a closed flame resistant wire feed case Lincoln LN-25 and a special air cooled flux cored welding torch K126.
+An Innershield system combination consists of a welding inverter, e.g. Lincoln Flextec 350, a closed flameproof Lincoln LN-25 wire feed box and a special air-cooled K126 flux-cored welding torch.

-Which wire diameters are offered for the Innershield process?
+What wire diameters are available for the Innershield process?

-Wire diameters range from 1.6 to 2.8 mm, depending on the welding task.
+The wire diameters are between 1.6 and 2.8 mm, depending on the welding task.

-Can I also weld in halls and workshops with a flux cored wire without inert gas?
+Can I also weld in halls and workshops with a gas-shielded cored wire?

-In general, gas shielded flux cored welding is also suitable for indoor applications.
-Here, however, a welding fume extraction system and-or a suitable helmet with respiratory protection system must be provided.
+In general, gas shielded flux cored welding is also suitable for indoor use.
+However, a welding fume extraction system and/or a suitable helmet with a respiratory protection system must be provided.

-Do you have rental equipment to familiarize yourself with the Innershield process?
+Do you also offer rental equipment to familiarize yourself with the Innershield process?

-We have a large rental park of various welding systems and can gladly put together a welding system to suit your application at any time.
+We have a large rental fleet of various welding systems and can put together a welding system to suit your application at any time.

 Do you have any questions about our services or products?
-Contact us.
-We are looking forward to you and your projects!
+Please contact us.
+We look forward to hearing from you and your projects!